Unbabel/COMET/docs/html/_sources/models.md.txt

 ### MQM Metrics

-In  [our participation to the WMT21 shared task](https://aclanthology.org/2021.wmt-1.111.pdf) we steer COMET towards higher correlations with MQM.
+In  [our participation to the WMT21 shared task](https://aclanthology.org/2021.wmt-1.111.pdf) we steered COMET towards higher correlations with MQM.
 We do so by first pre-training on _Direct Assessments_ and then fine-tuning on z-normalized MQM scores.

 - <code>wmt21-comet-mqm</code>: This model was pre-trained on _Direct Assessments_ from WMT15 to WMT20 and then fine-tuned on MQM z-scores from [Freitag et al, 2021 (MQM)](https://aclanthology.org/2021.tacl-1.87/).
 This model was one of the best performing metrics that year [[Freitag et al. 2021 (WMT21)]](https://aclanthology.org/2021.wmt-1.73/).
 - <code>wmt21-comet-qe-mqm</code>: Reference-free version of <code>wmt21-comet-mqm</code>.
 This model was the best performing _QE-as-a-metric_ that year. [[Freitag et al. 2021 (WMT21)]](https://aclanthology.org/2021.wmt-1.73/).
 - <code>wmt21-cometinho-mqm</code>: Additionally, we introduced Cometinho, a light-weight COMET model that is built on top of a smaller XLM-R encoder ([MiniLMV2](https://aclanthology.org/2021.findings-acl.188/)).
 This model is NOT a distilled COMET model...
 It is simply built on top of a smaller pretrained encoder.

-**NOTE:** One thing we noticed in these MQM Models is that the variance between predicted scores is lower than models trained only DA's.
-The range of scores produced by these models is very narrow.

 ### DA Metrics
 Along with the MQM models we release the checkpoints trained only on DA's data.